Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 26 May 1941: Refuels at sea from tanker Spichern.

-1 June 1941: Enters Brest.
+01 June 1941: Enters Brest.

-Crossing the English Channel at 30 knots.
+Passing through the English Channel at 30 knots.
 February 1942.

-23 February 1942: At 0704 hours, the British submarine Trident (Commander G. M. Sladen) scores a torpedo hit on Prinz Eugen's stern off Trondheim.
+23 February 1942: At 0704 hours, the British submarine Trident (Commander G. M. Sladen) scores a torpedo hit on Prinz Eugen's stern off Trondheim (quadrant AF 8263).
 The damage is severe, the rudder is lost, and 50 men lose their lives, but she manages to reach Trondheim by her own power and join the Tirpitz and Admiral Scheer.
+At 2357 hours, anchors in the Lofjord a branch of the bigger Åsenfjord near Trondheim.

-February-May 1942: The ship undergoes temporary repairs carried out by the repair ship Huascaran in the Lofjord a branch of the bigger Åsenfjord near Trondheim.
+February-May 1942: The ship undergoes temporary repairs carried out by the repair ship Huascaran in the Lofjord.
+Two jury-rudders are installed on to the stern transverse bulkhead.

 29 February 1943: Captain Werner Ehrhardt takes over command of the Prinz Eugen from Captain Voß.